dotpy/step/README.md

 whitespace, contiguous whitespace and empty lines and defaults to true; e.g.:

     <%setopt("strip", True)%>

+The 'strip' option can also be given as a parameter during `Template` object creation; e.g.:

+    tmpl = step.Template(TEMPLATE_STRING, strip=True)

 A backslash at the end of a line will suppress the newline character.